How Contractors Should Hire Technical Writers Who Understand Field Work

 Multi-Skill Level Content Architecture

-Most writers create separate documents for different experience levels or write to lowest common denominator.
-Your crews include first-year apprentices working alongside 20-year veterans who ignore 'dumbed down' procedures.
+Most writers either create separate documents for different experience levels or write to the lowest common denominator.
+Your crews include first-year apprentices working alongside 20-year veterans, and the veterans simply ignore procedures they perceive as 'dumbed down,' which creates safety gaps that are invisible until something goes wrong.

 Emergency Procedure Specialization